airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/README.md

 A guidebook that can be followed from enumeration to post exploitation.
 The repository is a collection of useful commands and tips that I have learned for the Offensive Security Certified Professional (OSCP) exam.
 This was created during my senior year of university with a passion for information security.

 ### Usage
-Please refer to the Full Guide.md file.
-For specific port enumerations and revershells look at the differnt port md files and revershell md file respectively
+Please refer to the Full Guide (Enumeration to Priv Escalation).md file.
+For specific port enumerations and revershells please refer to the differnt port md files and revershell md file respectively.

 ### Remarks
 This repository is a humble reflection of my passion for information security and my journey towards the OSCP exam.
-It serves as a quick reference for OSCP exam and contains a list of relevant commands, tips, and examples for each topic.
-The information listed on the repository contains information from various resources ranging from TCM security, Offensive security, Google and other github repositories.
+I am not an expert and always open to suggestions, constructive criticizm for improvement and knowledge expansion.
+Moreover this repository serves as a quick reference for OSCP exam and contains a list of relevant commands, tips, and examples for each topic.
+The information listed on the repository contains various resources ranging from TCM security, Offensive Security, Google and other github repositories.

 ### Contributing
 This repository is open to contributions from the community.
 If you have something valuable to add, please submit a pull request.
 Your contributions will be much appreciated.